 Wreck of the RHONE – 75ft. for Intermediate Drivers

 If you only have time for one dive trip in the BVI, the RMS Rhone is it.
 Dive BVI has been leading dives on this spectacular wreck since 1975.
 Numerous artifacts deposited on October 29, 1867, are still visible today.
-You’ll also see where the 1977 film classic The Deep was shot and get to swim through the amazingly intact bow section as well as under the stern near the large 15 ft propeller.
-You really get a feel for the size of the RMS Rhone when you swim down the length of the massive driveshaft towards the engine box and gears.
-No matter how many times you dive on the Rhone, you can still find something new.
+Here is where the 1977 film classic The Deep was shot.
+You’ll want to swim through the amazingly intact bow section.
+You can also swim under the stern near the large 15 ft propeller.
+When you swim down the length of the massive driveshaft towards the engine box and gears, you realize the RMS Rhone war.
+No matter how many times you dive on the RMS Rhone, you can still find something new.

 Dry Rocks East – 80 ft. for Intermediate / Advanced Divers

 A favorite site with local dive leaders, a dive here almost always provides some of the more unusual marine life.
-Situated off the East side of Cooper Island, the wash rocks breaking the surface focus the currents running between Cooper and Ginger Islands attracting in a range of fish from schools of horse eye jacks to African pompano, Atlantic spadefish, hawksbill turtles, shark-like cobia and nurse sharks.
+Situated off the East side of Cooper Island, the wash rocks break the surface.
+The currents running between Cooper and Ginger Islands attract in large range of fish.
+From schools of horse eye jacks to African pompano, Atlantic spadefish, hawksbill turtles.
+You’ll also see shark-like cobia and nurse sharks.
 The shallow waters up against the wash rocks teem with sergeant majors, chromis, creole wrasse and black durgon.
-However, the currents that bring in life can also make for a challenging dive – the exposed location can make diving here impossible due to rough water and divers should pay close attention to the dive leader if currents are present on the site.
+However, the currents that bring in life can also make for a challenging dive.
+The exposed location can make diving here impossible due to rough water.
+Divers should pay close attention to the dive leader if currents are present on the site.

 Devil’s Kitchen – 50 ft. for Novice / Intermediate Divers

-Another favorite local site, again only possible on calmer days due to its exposed position up against the Eastern shoreline of Cooper Island.
-Swimming South from the mooring brings the divers to a shelf, 30 ft deep on top and ranging from 40 to 55 feet deep at the bottom.
+The Devil’s Kitchen is another favorite site, which is only possible on calmer days.
+This is due to its exposed position up against the Eastern shoreline of Cooper Island.
+Swimming South from the mooring brings the divers to a shelf.
+Water here is 30 ft deep at the top and ranging from 40 to 55 feet deep at the bottom.

-As the dive continues, the shelf becomes more undercut, with the rock structure forming a bizarre ‘swiss cheese’ lattice which provides numerous hideouts for reef fish and lobster.
-Schooling reef fish proliferate around the ledge and we have seen large snapper, turtles and tarpon.
-This makes for an excellent second dive – especially when paired with Dry Rocks East as a first dive.
+Dive continues, along a shelf becomes more undercut.
+The rock structure forms a bizarre ‘Swiss cheese’ lattice.
+This provides numerous hideouts for reef fish and lobster.
+Schooling reef fish proliferate around the ledge.
+Large snapper, turtles and tarpon are also seen in this area.
+This makes for an excellent second dive.
+Especially when paired with Dry Rocks East as a first dive.

 Markoe Point – 80 ft. for Intermediate Divers

 Tucked around the southeast corner of Cooper Island, Markoe Point usually enjoys protection from the elements at the mooring.
-Ahead of the boat, a v-shaped groove with an overhung lip leads divers around the point and onto the eastern edge of the island where the coastline drops vertically from the waterline to about 80 ft.
-This provides for a very imposing underwater vista and gives a focal point for jacks, mackerel, barracuda and occasionally pompano and spadefish.
+Ahead of the boat, There is a V-shaped groove ahead of the dive boat.
+It has an overhung lip leading divers around the point and onto the eastern edge of the island.
+Here the coastline drops vertically from the waterline to about 80 ft.
+This provides for a very imposing underwater vista.
+It provides a focal point for jacks, mackerel, barracuda and occasionally pompano and spadefish.

 Thumb Rock – 60 ft. for Novice Divers

-Situated South of the Marie L and Pat wrecks, Thumb Rock consists of a giant boulder rising from 60 ft to within 15 ft of the surface.
+Situated South of the Marie L and Pat wrecks is Thumb Rock.
+It consists of a giant boulder rising from 60 ft to within 15 ft of the surface.
 Large schools of creole wrasse gather around the boulder along with numerous lobster.

 Marie L / Pat Wrecks – 85 ft. for Intermediate Divers

-This twin wreck site consists of the Marie L, a cargo boat intentionally sunk in the early 1990s, and the Pat, a tugboat sunk a few years later that now lies up against the Marie L.
+This twin wreck site consists of the Marie L, a cargo boat that was intentionally sunk there in the early 1990s.
+The Pat, a tugboat, was sunk there a few years later.
+It now lies up against the Marie L.

-While the wrecks themselves provide an interesting feature to explore, be sure to look for the large colony of garden eels slightly to the north of the wrecks and the stingrays that frequent the area – these are much braver than at other sites and will happily swim through the middle of the dive group.
-Time on the wrecks is limited due to the depth so the dive is completed on the shallower reef (about 40 ft) around the dive boat mooring.
+The wrecks themselves provide an interesting feature to explore,.
+Be sure to look for the large colony of garden eels.
+They will be found slightly to the north of the wrecks.
+Stingrays also frequent the area.
+The Stingrays are much braver than at other sites.
+They will happily swim through the middle of a dive group.
+Time on the wrecks is limited due to the depth.
+This requires the dive be completed on the shallower reef.
+This area is about 40 ft. near the dive boat mooring.

 Cistern Point – 40 ft. for Beginner Divers